-This learning style also shows by your child being good at, for instance, listening to a book.
+This learning style also shows itself when you find your child is interested in, for instance, listening to a book.

 4 – Watching (visual)

-This learning style is interesting for dyslexic people, since some of the people without dyslexia that learns visually, are great at learning by seeing a text.
+This learning style is interesting for dyslexic people.
+Even those without dyslexia learn visually and are great at learning by seeing a text.
 That is exactly what dyslexic people are not good at.

-So if your dyslexic child has a visual learning style, it is not the same as your child learning by seeing a text.
-Instead, your child learns by seeing pictures and similar.
+So, if your dyslexic child has a visual learning style, it is not the same as your child learning by seeing a text.
+Instead, your child learns by seeing pictures and similar stimulations.

 Your child has several preferences

-Besides these four fundamental learning preferences, there are also a lot of other factors, which are a part of your child’s preferred learning style.
+Besides these four fundamental learning preferences, there are also a lot of other factors that are a part of your child’s preferred learning style.

 It may be that you (and your child’s teacher) are getting frustrated over the fact that your child does not want to sit still while learning.
-We have designed most classrooms and homes with chairs and tables, which are there to be used, right?
+We have designed most classrooms and homes with chairs and tables, and those are there to be used, right?